leightonsmith/ts-pnp-resolution-demo/README.md

 # Demo of a couple of problems in ts-pnp

-We're investigating porting over to yarn plug and play, and we ran into 2 problems in module resolution in yarn pnp
+We're investigating porting over to yarn plug and play, and we've hit 3 problems so far in yarn pnp.

-1. Folder masking
+1. Folder masking (ts-pnp)
   * If there is a folder with the same name as a file, ts-pnp will look in the folder rather than loading the file
-2. typesVersion
+2. typesVersion (ts-pnp)
   * Typescript allows different paths to be referenced depending on the version of typescript (see https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-1.html#version-selection-with-typesversions).
     This hasn't been implemented in ts-pnp
+3. types for dependencies not resolved (pnpify)
+  * If a dependency requires a type to compile that is supplied as project dependency, then running `yarn pnpify tsc` will not resolve the type.

 ## Steps to reproduce